Skip to main content

 Skip to the View Tips section below to learn how to adjust your NetSuite view to see the actual sender and recipient email addresses.

-When saving an email, NetSuite requires the following four values:
+When saving an email, NetSuite requires all four of the following fields:

 • Author Email